leomotors/Polynomial-Problems-Generator/README.md

 # Polynomial Problems Generator

-Factoring Polynomial Exercise Generator
+Factoring Polynomial Exercise Generator for everyone to practice their `meth` skill!

-Also works as an interactive program to play!
+In form of interactive program to play or generator to throw questions for you!

 ## 🗺️ Origin of this Project

-`R U TRIED OF Your Smol Bro cannot factor polynomial?`
+> R U TRIED OF Your Smol Bro cannot factor polynomial?

+> TRIED that they cannot do just simple fundamental task?

 Yes!
 I am, factorial polynomial is fundamental skills that you need to survive high school math.